candytale55/ANKI-VOCABULARY/ES_Paises.md

 # Países en Español

-Here is the markdown table with the missing values filled in for Latin American Spanish:

 | No. | País | IPA (ES) | IPA (LA) | TP |
 |-----|------|----------|----------|----|
 | 8434 | Afganistán | /af.ɣa.nis.'tan/ | /af.ɣa.nis.'tan/ | sm |